 Most video playback software will show the length of the video somewhere on the video player, or will show a timeline at the bottom of the video, and people will use the length of the video as a way of determining whether they should invest their time into watching it.

-Video length can effect play count and engagement
+Video length will effect play count and engagement.

 To make sure your video length doesn’t effect play count consider the context of where your viewer is going to find the video.
 For example, don’t post longer video content to social media if your users are going to discover it while they’re on the go and don’t have time to watch it.